p-groarke/wsay/readme.md

 - Supports multiple simultaneous playback devices and file output.
 - Full unicode (utf8) support (supports asian languages, Slovak, etc).
   - Note : Window's legacy command prompt has some of it's own issues with utf8.
+  - If you need full unicode support, best to use the new [Windows Terminal](https://aka.ms/terminal).
 - Supports utf8, utf16le and utf16be text files.